Halalaluyafail3/LuaPreprocessor/README.md

 -- branches after an else branch are allowed:
 $if(true){}else{}elseif(){}else{}end -- nothing, and the elseif doesn't need anything in the condition when not being checked
 ```
 * `concat`: Concatenates one or more strings, or one or more names, terminated by a semicolon.
-The tokens `$`, `;`, and all tokens in between are replaced by the combined string or name.
+The symbol `$`, the symbol `;`, and all tokens in between are replaced by the combined string or name.
 ```lua
 $concat a b c; -- abc
 $concat "a" "b" "c"; -- "abc"
 $concat a; -- a
 $concat a "b"; -- error, cannot mix strings and names
 ```
 * `tostring`: Converts a bracketed sequence of tokens that will be converted into a string.
 The specific format shouldn't be relied upon, tokens may have multiple ways of being converted into the string, and the way spaces are inserted shouldn't be relied upon.
-The tokens `$`, `tostring`, and the bracketed sequence of tokens are replaced by the string reperesentation of the tokens.
+The symbol `$`, the name `tostring`, and the bracketed sequence of tokens are replaced by the string reperesentation of the tokens.
 ```lua
 $tostring(1+2) -- "0X1+0X2"
 $tostring(()) -- "()"